IslandTeki18/html-todo/README.md

 ## Future Improvements

-- Implement data persistence using localStorage or a backend database.
 - Enhance UX/UI with more polished design elements.
 - Add filtering or sorting options for tasks.

-## Contributing

-Contributions are welcome!
-Feel free to fork this repository and submit pull requests to suggest improvements or add new features.

 ## License